vuejs/pinia/README.md

 // In a different file...

 router.beforeEach((to, from, next) => {
-  // ✅ This will work
-  const main = useMainStore()
+  // ✅ This will work (requires an extra param for SSR, see below) const main = useMainStore()

   if (main.state.isLoggedIn) next()